Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Discount prescription cards are also available from retail outlets, and provide similar savings.
 Even better, many prescription cards now offer delivery services, which often include even deeper discounts.

-Finally, it’s worth noting that if you use a discount Rx program instead of your Medicare coverage, your out-of-pocket costs won’t be counting towards your Part D TROOP (true out of pocket) or OOPM (if you have an employer-sponsored plan).
+Under stand, however, that if you use a discount Rx program instead of your Medicare coverage, your out-of-pocket costs won’t be counting towards your Part D TROOP (true out-of-pocket) or out-of-pocket maximum (if you have an employer-sponsored plan).
 Depending on what your pharmacy needs end up being throughout the year, that could be an important point to keep in mind.

 5. Go to the source: pharmaceutical assistance programs

 Most pharmaceutical manufacturers offer discounted or free prescription drugs for qualified individuals.
-Not every company will offer discounts on every drug, but when available, these programs be an effective way to fill your prescription needs, particularly for high-priced and specialty prescriptions.
+Not every company will offer discounts on every drug, but when available, these programs can help to make medications more affordable, particularly for high-priced and specialty prescriptions.
 Reach out to a company directly, or search the database at Medicare.gov to determine drug availability and where to go for savings.

 As an example, the popular rheumatoid arthritis drug Humira – manufactured by AbbVie Biopharmaceuticals – can retail for $7,000 for a month’s supply.
-By accessing the company’s income-based assistance program, some consumers can get Humira prescriptions filled for as little as $5 a month – or even free.
+By accessing the company’s income-based assistance program, some consumers can get Humira prescriptions filled for as little as $5 a month – or even free (note that this program is not available for people who are using Medicare Part D coverage, but it can potentially be available for those with other commercial insurance, including employer-sponsored plans offered to employees or retirees).

 6. State pharmaceutical assistance programs